102 State Park Rd

 The park has five cabins available to rent

 There are 5 cabins, 54 tent/RV sites and 23 lean-to's.
 All three restrooms have flush toilets, hot and cold running water and coin-operated hot showers.
 A sanitary dump station is available, but there are no hookups.
 There are hiking trails, a campers' beach, the Don Eagle Museum, an amphitheater, a nature center, and a play area.
-At the nearby day use area (at the southern end of Island Pond) there is a long, sandy beach, a bathhouse with restrooms, and boats available to rent.
+At the nearby day use area (at the southern end of Island Pond) there is a long, sandy beach, and a bathhouse with restrooms.
+Campers may rent kayaks, canoes, row boats, and pedal boats on Spectacle Pond.
+There are no rental boats at the day use area on Island Pond.

 There are 5 cabins at the park that are available to rent.